-Melanie Hammet began serving her second term as Mayor of Pine Lake Georgia in January of 2020 and is the current president of the Dekalb Municipal Association.
-As a professional musician, Mayor Hammet’s biography is at least as eclectic as the songs she creates (listen to Little Bitty City © Melanie Hammet 2017).
-From working on a shrimp boat in the Gulf to sharing the stage with many southern musical luminaries, from providing grief counseling support for schools, teachers, and youth to serving on the city government in Pine Lake, Hammet’s rich personal history informs her leadership and her music.
+As a professional musician and elected official, Mayor Melanie Hammet’s biography is as eclectic as her music (Little Bitty City © Melanie Hammet 2017).
+From working on a shrimp boat to sharing the stage with southern musical luminaries; providing grief counseling support for teachers and youth; and serving 15 years as public servant, Hammet’s rich personal history informs both her leadership and her love for her home City.

-In her first term as Mayor, Hammet founded the Municipal Arts Panel (MAP), and created the MAPMakers Grant, now in its fifth year.
-Hammet went on to establish the Stewards of Environmental Education and Design (SEED) panel as the eco-partner to MAP.
-These twin panels have fostered resources enabling the city to build toward a uniquely sustainable future, realizing Pine Lake as “Arts’ Natural Habitat.”
-Mayor Hammet has also partnered with local educators to found Kids and Tots Town Halls, a quarterly event for the children of Pine Lake.
-This programming inspires young residents to participate in their home city.
-The mayor is also currently working with the Pine Lake business district to innovate pro-business policies and support, including the recent relocation of City Hall to the business district.
+As Mayor, Hammet founded the Municipal Arts Panel (MAP) and created the MAPMakers Grant, a locally funded grant for resident artists.
+Hammet established the Stewards of Environmental Education and Design (SEED) panel as the eco-partner to MAP.
+These twin panels define Pine Lake as “Arts’ Natural Habitat.”
+Mayor Hammet partnered with local educators to establish Kids Town Hall, an event inspiring young residents to participate in their city.
+Mayor Hammet is currently working with the Pine Lake business district to assemble Poplar Park, a pocket greenspace designed to bring arts activity to the city's Rockbridge corridor.

-As the Mayor of Dekalb’s smallest city, Mayor Hammet understands the strength of community identity and the resilience a shared vision of the future brings to a municipality.
-Georgia is a state where more than half of its municipalities have less than 2500 residents; our small cities are the home-places that help bring resilience to the doorstep of our neighbors.
+As Mayor of Dekalb’s smallest city, Melanie Hammet understands the power of community identity.
+In a state where more than half of its municipalities have fewer than 2500 residents, small cities are the lifeblood for a resilient future.

 You can email Melanie at email@example.com.